 Are you happy with your branding?
 Or looking to get started with a new project?
 It’s such an important part of your business.
-You want to stand out, target the right audience and be consistent with your branding.
+You want to stand out, target the right audience and be consistent with your estate agency branding.

 It’s not just about your name and logo.
 Your branding is intertwined in each part of your business, whether it’s the way your workforce works in line with your values, you are designing a leaflet or brochure and even your social media marketing.